JOHNJINU/MVC-PHP-Framework/README.md

 6\.
 The **/views** folder contains files that are basically the html of the site.
 What the user sees.

 For every controller file, there is a view folder that contains the html for the webpage.

+### To use this MVC Framework
+1\.
+Change config file variables
+2\.
+Change the main directory .htaccess file rewrite path